LoubnaEA/DeploymentPlaybook/docs/SalesforceDeploymentGuide.md

 ### Notes & Tips
-Always deploy during low-traffic windows
+Always deploy during low-traffic windows.
-Use version control for metadata (Git branching)
+Use version control for metadata (Git branching).
-Tag releases for traceability
+Tag releases for traceability.
-Automate smoke and regression tests where possible
+Automate smoke and regression tests where possible.
-Maintain a QA checklist for each environment (sandbox, UAT, production)
+Maintain a QA checklist for each environment (sandbox, UAT, production).